stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 ## Delete Kubeflow Deployment

-Once you done your job or someething goes wrong, you can use the following commands to delete the deployment:
+Once you have done your job or someething goes wrong, you can use the following commands to delete the deployment:

 If you want to delete all the resources, including storage:
 ```